bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.10 General Requirements

 The B.C.
 Mines Act Permit credential MUST be issued by the Chief Permitting Officer (CPO) under section 10 of the Mines Act.
-The CPO is the individual, or a delegate, appointed under the Mines Act primarily responsible for administering and making decisions under the Mines Act in regards to permitting.
+The CPO is the individual, or a delegate, appointed under the Mines Act primarily responsible for administering and making decisions under the Mines Act in regard to permitting.
 Under section 8.3 of the Mines Act, the CPO may delegate in writing to an inspector any of the powers conferred on the CPO under the Mines Act.

 ## 1.11.
 Revisions